otvam/pypeec/docs/content/implementation.rst

   * SciPy FFT library is always available (integrated with SciPy)
   * FFTW has to be installed separately (available through pyFFTW)
   * CuPy is extremely fast but require GPUs compatible with the CUDA toolkit

+* The ``file_tolerance`` input file is setting up all the numerical parameters:

+  * Definition of the numerical options and tolerances.
+  * Selection of the library used for numerical operations.
+  * Definition of the multithreading/multiprocessing options.
+  * The complete file format is documented in ``examples/config/tolerance.yaml``.